Strategy to Prevent and Address Gender-Based Violence

 - Promotion of responsive legal and justice systems.

-It's Time for a whole-of-government approach to prevent and address this form of violence, with new investments from:
+It's Time for a whole-of-government approach to prevent and address this form of violence, with investments from:

 - Status of Women Canada;